 Puppies that have gone through an early learning class are more likely to remain in their first homes.

-Puppies are clean little slates and can be taught appropriate companion dog behaviors easily, preventing major problems later.
+Puppies are mostly clean little slates and can be taught appropriate companion dog behaviors easily, preventing major problems later.

 Puppies’ owners learn to develop realistic expectations, knowledge and effective tools to manage their dogs.